The Lunch ProEst. 2020 · The Lunch Pro since 2023

 • Energy bites: roll the same base and finish with a whipped cream cheese + honey coating; chill to set (6-8 g protein per serving).

-• Diabetic-friendly: almond + oat flour sweetened with monk fruit and a Greek-yogurt cheesecake centre (~7 g net carbs each).
+• Diabetic-friendly: almond + oat flour sweetened with monk fruit and a Greek-yogurt cheesecake center (~7 g net carbs each).

 Substitutions

-• Use almonds instead of walnuts for a different flavour profile.
+• Use almonds instead of walnuts for a different flavor profile.

 • Replace dates with dried figs or raisins for varied sweetness.